sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Bike Rental Prediction
 ======================

-This workflow reads in a dataset.It then Predicts the number of bikes to be rented in any given hour.
+This workflow reads in a dataset.
+It then predicts the number of bikes to be rented in any given hour.

 Workflow
 -------